tiagodavi70/VizGen/unity-client/README.md

 Client for chart generation in a web service.
 It renders a chart image after a server query.

-## Usage
+# Usage

 Import the `.unitypackage` of this directory in your project.
 The _Vis_ prefab has the `ChartGenerator` C# Script associated as an example.
 This script does the server requests and generates the sprites on the game object.
 The prefab shows the usage and the script generates a chart on start of execution and can be updated. **`NodeJS` server must be running for this package to work**.
 For instructions about the server and its settings, refer to [this page](https://github.com/tiagodavi70/Web-Gen-Viz/tree/master/chart-generation-service/).

-## Editor
+# Editor

 The editor options allow changes on visualizations types and its options.
 The editor interface allows changes pre-run, with changes on almost every  (full settings vary from visualization from visualization).
 Post-run changes must be made through the API, in execution time.
+Sample scenes are in the package for example of usages.

 ![General Interface](https://github.com/tiagodavi70/Web-Gen-Viz/blob/master/imgs/unity_interface.jpg "General editor interface")